Texas Instruments' revenue growth slowdown rattles investors

 By Munsif Vengattil and Aishwarya Venugopal

-(Reuters) - Texas Instruments Inc <TXN.O> on Tuesday posted the slowest revenue growth in four quarters, disappointing investors who were expecting demand for the company's automotive chips to drive strong results.
+(Reuters) - Texas Instruments Inc <TXN.O> on Tuesday posted the slowest revenue growth in four quarters on softer demand for its chips used in communications equipment, disappointing investors who expected sales for automotive chips to drive strong results.

-Shares of the Dallas-based company fell 6.6 percent in after-hours trading on Tuesday after TI's earnings also failed to exceed Wall Street expectations for the first time in at least two years.
+Shares of the Dallas-based company fell about 7 percent in after-hours trading on Tuesday after earnings also failed to exceed Wall Street expectations for the first time in at least two years.

 Investors also reacted to a tepid forecast for current-quarter revenue.